Keyboard shortcuts

 Options Field

 Options use the same delta-length encoding as CoAP (RFC 7252 §3.1).
 Each option is encoded as a delta from the previous option’s number, a length, and a value.
-The sequence is terminated by a 0xFF byte.
+The sequence is terminated by a 0xFF byte if a payload is present.

 Option Encoding